 1. Skate It Out

 Hitting the rink is one of winter's greatest outdoor activities.
-Fortunately for you there's no need to go in search of frozen ponds in order to get your skating fix.
+Fortunately for you, there's no need to go in search of frozen ponds in order to get your skating fix.
 We have plenty of ice skating rinks to choose from in the region.
 A must: Bust a move surrounded by the beautiful and lively streets of Reston Town Center at the Reston Town Center Pavilion Ice Rink.
 The rink is open from late November through March (check site for specific dates) and offers skate rentals if you don't have your own.
-Also, if you find yourself downtown and the skating moods hits you, we find that art and figure 8's match perfectly along the National Mall on the National Gallery of Art Skating Ice Rink.
+Also, if you find yourself downtown and the skating mood hits you, we find that art and figure 8's match perfectly along the National Mall on the National Gallery of Art Skating Ice Rink.